Radio Specialty Manufacturing Co.

 CCC Radio Service Type D Two-Way Radio

 Information on the radio nets used by the Civilian Conservation Corps is scarce to nonexistent.
 Even more scarce is information on the Grazing Service, a program staffed by the CCC which apparently saw the CCC men seeding fields, building gates and trails and otherwise physically administering the details of the Grazing Service program, which leased national forests and federal lands to ranchers for a fee.
 The CCC Grazing Service seems to have had an elaborate and reliable radio communications system, consisting of CW nets on the 2-3 MHz range.
-Most of the CCC camps were located far from established civilization and radio was probably the only way to establish communication.
-Note that the CCC was disbanded in 1943 and it is believed that the grazing service was taken over by the Department of the Interior and eventually the Bureau of Land Management.
+Based on the markings on the equipment it appears that the CCC Grazing Service operation used different nets and frequencies from the standard CCC organization.
+Most of the CCC camps were located far from established civilization and radio was generally the only way to establish communication unless there was a field telephone line.
+Note that the CCC was disbanded in 1943 and the grazing service was taken over by the Department of the Interior and eventually the Bureau of Land Management.

 This CCC radio is CW only, as mentioned above, although the receiver can be used without the beat frequency oscillator in order to receive regular AM voice signals.
-The owner modified it at some time to have a crystal socket on the front panel.
+This example was modified at some time to have a crystal socket on the front panel, possibly by the CCC itself.
 Otherwise it is original.
 Investigation of the present tuning settings of the transmitter circuits suggests it was last used on a frequency just above 2.5 MHz.
-Mode switching is accomplished via the multi-contact lever switch on the upper left panel.
+Transmit-receive switching is accomplished via the multi-contact lever switch on the upper left panel.
 Interestingly, this switch has a center-OFF position, essentially useless in a set with standard filament tubes, but probably recycled from parts stocked for the earlier battery operated SPF US Forest Service pack radios also made by Radio Specialty.